niceprogram/Robin/tournament/README.md

 if you're not sure whether you need it — every statement only touches rows that still have the old English name and leaves everything else untouched.

+**If you see garbled accented characters** (e.g. "Ã©Ã©n" instead of "één") anywhere after importing, it means the SQL file was imported through a tool/connection that didn't use UTF-8.
+Both `schema.sql` and `migrate_dutch_stations.sql` start with `SET NAMES utf8mb4;` specifically to prevent this regardless of import method — re-importing after this update should resolve it. phpMyAdmin's Import tab handles this correctly by default.

 ## 3. Scoring rules (as specified)